AndrewRook/linux_setup/README.md

 * `$ sudo systemctl restart dnsmasq`

 ## Create kid account
 * Follow [these instructions](https://www.technipages.com/linux-mint-how-to-add-a-new-user).
-The kid account is a standard user (not admin)
+The kid account is a standard user (not admin).
+* Set an initial password, then `$ sudo passwd -e [username]` to force them to change it next time they log in.
 * Add kid account to Timeshift (backups), if using.
+*